Vacuuming is a chore that no one likes.

 That’s why the robotic vacuum cleaner industry is growing really fast.

 Fact is, a modern robotic vacuum can do most of the floor cleaning in your home – and do a better job than you can – allowing you to spend your time doing more enjoyable things.

-With over 98 robotic vacuums released so far, though, trying to choose a robot cleaner that is right for you can be difficult.
+With over 100 robotic vacuums sold in the US, though, trying to choose the best robot cleaner for you can be difficult.

 To find the right robot floor cleaner for your home requires researching and comparing leading models on verified customer reviews, cleaning ability, navigation options, multi- or single-room coverage, pros/cons, best features and reliability.

 This article will help you learn more about the things to consider when looking for an automatic vacuum cleaner.